Super Tuesday FAQs

 Should I wait until I’m a senior to sign up for Super Tuesday?

-No. During Super Tuesday, you will practice skills that are helpful for all students.
-Résumés and interviewing skills are often needed when applying for internships (which we recommend doing!) and sometimes they are required for part-time or summer jobs, voluntary service and entrance to graduate school.
+No. During Super Tuesday you will practice skills that are helpful for all students.
+Résumés and interviewing skills are often needed when applying for internships (which we highly recommend doing) and sometimes they are required for part-time or summer jobs, voluntary service and entrance to graduate school.

 I participated in Super Tuesday last semester.
 Can I sign up again?

 Yes.
 The more you practice, the more confidence you will have during a “real” interview.